Find your dream Christmas tree at one of these local farms

 348 Timothy Lane, Xenia.
 937-352-6240

-Types of trees, costs: Any species is $9 per foot.
-The farm offers Firs, Spruces and Pines.
-Pre-cut Balsam Firs and Canaan Firs start at $35.
+Types of trees, costs: The farm offers Firs, Spruces and Pines.
+Pre-cut Balsam Firs and Canaan Firs, and White Pines start at $35.

 Directions: Take U.S. 35 East around Xenia to U.S. 68, north on U.S. 68 toward Xenia to Union Road, follow signs for farm; or take I-71 north to Ohio 42 to U.S. 35 East to U.S. 68, follow signs to farm.